Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-network/step2/network2.md

 7. Run `ping (IP address of ubuntu2.1)` and observe the response.
 After you satisfied, stop the ping action (to stop press ctrl+c or command+c)

-8. Open a new terminal and inspect the network of the container name `ubuntu1` and copy the IP address
+8. Open a new terminal and inspect the network of the container name `ubuntu1` and copy the IP address of ubuntu1

-9. Run `ping (IP address of ubuntu1)`  and observe that you receive a response only once.
+9. Run `ping (IP address of ubuntu1)`  and observe, you will receive only one response.
 After that, you will not receive any more responses because they are on `different networks`

 10. Exit the `ubuntu2.1` container by typing `exit` and press enter